OfficeDev/office-js-docs-pr.pt-br/docs/develop/debug-office-add-ins-in-visual-studio.md

 ### <a name="add-in-project-properties"></a>Propriedades do projeto de suplemento

-Abrir a janela **Propriedades** para o projeto de suplemento revisar as propriedades do projeto:
+Abra a **janela Propriedades** do projeto do complemento para revisar as propriedades do projeto.

 1. No **Explorador de soluções** Escolha o projeto do suplemento (*não* o projeto do aplicativo Web).